-Not to miss gorgeous gardens, the Calyx experience, birds and magnetic harbour.
+Not to miss gorgeous gardens, the Calyx experience, birds and magnetic harbor.
 Such a laid-back walk, perfect for any age.
 1-2 hours for the slow walk.

 Note: It also offers one of the best sunset views from Mrs Macquire Chair and one of my fav Sydney walking.